June 25

 Is there even a difference?

-Skillets Vs. Sauté Pans: The Basic Differences
+Skillet Pans Vs. Sauté Pans: Basic Differences

 Skillet/Frying Pan